chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

   My appropriately named notebook
 </p>

 The code above might seem cumbersome but I think it is worth it.
-Also, I added an convenience layer called `Database` that makes entity creation easier on the eye.
+To make it easier to work with I made a convenience layer called `Database`.
 Below you see what the example above would look like when using the `Database` abstraction:

 {% highlight cpp %}
 EntityHandle entity = Database::create();